How to Use VBA Case Statement (13 Examples)

 ⦿ Version

-The Case statement was introduced in the Excel 2000 version and available for all versions after that.
+The Case statement was introduced in the Excel 2000 version and is available in all versions after that.

 13 Examples of Using VBA Case Statement

-In this article, we will try to demonstrate the uses of the CASE statement with some random examples along with some examples including the following two tables.
+In this article, we will demonstrate the uses of the CASE statement with some random examples along with some examples using the following two tables.

 VBA CASE